 Every employee has unique preferences, goals and development needs.
 Digital credentialing enable HR departments to deliver personalized experiences for employees.

 Credentials include employee skills, interests, career goals, and past performance.
 This information guides HR departments in identifying employee strengths and areas for improvement.
 Based on this information, HR professionals can offer employees tailored training and development programs, job rotations, and growth opportunities.
-For example, it is possible to allow an employee to explore an area of interest or to offer specific training for an employee to develop a particular skill.
+For example, it is possible to allow an employee to explore an area of

 Personalized employee experiences enable employees to become more engaged, increase job satisfaction and increase motivation.
 Employees feel more valued and important when the needs of each employee are specifically focused on.
 This, in turn, increases commitment to work and reduces turnover rates.